stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 - `TraitReferenceType(expected_trait)` restores the historical trait view; and
 - `PrincipalType` decodes the same bytes as an ordinary contract principal.

-The codec does not decide whether a callable schema is legal in an execution epoch.
+The codec does not decide whether an expected callable type is legal in an execution epoch.
 Callers MUST apply the appropriate epoch-aware admission policy at their typed-value boundary.
-This separation lets the same bytes represent historical and current schema views without making physical decoding depend on execution history.
+This lets the same bytes represent historical and current type views without making physical decoding depend on execution history.

 Descriptor-guided reconstruction always emits the canonical contract-principal consensus bytes.
 Those bytes intentionally contain no trait identity.